avahwhitehead/asciidoctor-serve/README.md

         I also have my own [installation guide][asciidoc-gist] which is less detailed, but covers adding bibliography and PDF support.

+    - A PDF viewer (required only for serving to PDFs).
+    The default is [Evince PDF][evince], but any should work as long as it has a command line interface.

 1. Clone the repository